 Getting to the city: Numerous public bus routes access the airport, but the most convenient transport option is the SkyBus, an express bus service between the airport and the city centre, operating 24 hours a day, every day of the year, and departing the airport every 10 minutes.
-An adult SkyBus fare is A$18.
+An adult SkyBus single journey fare is A$19.
 Taxis, airport shuttles and rental cars are also available.

 Car rental: Car rental companies include Avis, Budget, Hertz, Europcar, Redspot and Thrifty.